 Really interesting!
 In this case volatility is the big emphasis, but “minute quantities” might also imply a desire to be sub threshold.
 The author also uses a few interesting terms.
 The four natural fixatives are described as “animalistic” rather than animal derived but then “sweet smelling”.
 For starters, sweet smelling is a cross-modal metaphor and animalistic, if it is not only describing the source, might imply the olfactory-umami category.

 I remember the paper on whiskey, Origins of Flavour in Whiskies and a Revised Flavour Wheel: a Review, by Lee, Paterson and Piggott mentioning a something along the lines of a fixative.
 The paper is pretty astounding in its own right and the authors never mention the term fixative specifically but they do describe cyclodextrin bound reference standards for training whiskey assessors:

 The cyclodextrins in this case seem to function as fixatives yet the term is never used.
 This FAQ [pdf] describes cyclodextrins use as an “encapsulation agent” for food additives and being “virtually odorless” and “slightly sweet tasting” which fits the bill for a fixative.
-A bar regular who is a medical research told me that cyclodextrins were known to have a stimulating effect but so far I cannot find any references to the phenomenon.
-I suspect not finding anything is a matter of language.
+A bar regular who is a medical researcher told me that cyclodextrins were known to have a stimulating effect but so far I cannot find any references to the phenomenon.